buildpacks-community/kpack/rfcs/0000-windows-containers.md

 K8s supports Windows Server 2019 on all k8s versions and SACs per k8s version minor, see [docs](https://kubernetes.io/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#windows-os-version-support).

+**Windows stacks may have different ARCH affecting compatibility with kpack**

+A windows stack may support x64, ARM or others and may not be compatible with the windows nodes or kpack "helper images"

+This concern is considered out of scope of the rfc.

 ## Alternatives:

 **Restrict Stores to only allow same-os buildpackages**